mcfnord/rml/src/televised.md

 intransigence of the prosecuting attorney, and endless dishonest schemes of Darin Murphy and Heather Young.
 It became a double life for a while.

-# The recall effort

-Try to imagine my surprise when I'm out on bail and learn that citizens have accused Lindquist of serious offenses in office, most notably an unhealthy pattern of going on TV to talk about people accused of crimes.
-In my own county (King), the prosecutor might be visible after a conviction--after all his work culminates in a persuaded jury.
-In legal terms, the difference between public statements about the accused vs. the convicted is a huge one.

-My family quickly joined the movement to remove Lindquist.
-My mom may have gathered a hundred signatures to round him up and send him packing.

-In a way, America gives many elected officials 4 years to screw up.
-We rarely remove officials during their term.
-Rather, we just find someone better at the next election.
-Recalls are notoriously complicated to achieve, and I admire how hard so many worked at this high goal.
-We all should recognize that the recall cleared the first and most serious hurdle: A judge agreed there was enough evidence to believe Mark Lindquist has committed offenses serious enough to merit a recall effort.
-According to that judge, it is very likely this official committed acts that merit removal from office.
-Since then, the evidence has grown stronger and louder.

-# SCOTUS and me

-Being out on bail is surreal.
-Being on bail for a speech crime was another level.
-Anything I said anywhere could be used against me.

-I remember how surreal it became when the Supreme Court ruled in my favor, in a case incredibly similar to my own.
-While the nation celebrated the marriage equality ruling, the SCOTUS ruling on *Alonis v.
-USA* was as significant to speech advocates.
-In a case much more heinous and much more clear, the Supremes ruled there was no real threat because there was no intention to threaten.
-Surely this meant the prosecutor would drop the charges.
-And had he not gone on TV and said those things, I bet he would have.

 # See Before my verdict

 As it happens, my parents are Pierce County Democrats since forever.
 The day before my verdict, we